-(1) When the time-limit established for the adverse party any third party in the proceedings in cassation to submit a response to the appeal in cassation has expired, the Supreme Court, acting as a panel of three members, decides the opening of proceedings on the appeal without summonsing the participants of the proceedings.

-(2) In the case that is is evident to the Supreme Court that the opening of proceedings on the appeal is well founded, or is unfounded, the court may decide the opening of proceedings on the appeal without transmitting the appeal to the other participants of the proceedings, or before the expiration of the time-limit established for submission of responses to the appeal.

-(3) The Supreme Court opens proceedings on an appeal in cassation if:

-1) the positions stated in the appeal warrant the conclusion that the circuit court has incorrectly applied a rule of substantive law, or has significantly infringed the rules of court procedure, which has resulted or could have resulted in an incorrect judgment being entered;

-2) regardless of the provision of point 1 of this subsection, the determination of the appeal is of considerable import from the point of view of ensuring legal certainty or uniformity of approach in the case-law of the courts.

-(4) If proceedings are opened on the appeal in cassation, the opening of proceedings on a counter-appeal in cassation may only be refused for the reason that that counter-appeal does not comply with the requirements provided in the law.

-(5) If proceedings were opened in respect of one of two or more appeals in cassation lodged with the Supreme Court with a view to the opening of proceedings in cassation in respect of the same circuit court judgment, proceedings are opened also on those other appeals which comply with the requirements.

-(6) The Supreme Court refuses to open proceedings on an appeal in cassation if it is convinced that none of the grounds provided in subsection 3 of this section exists for the opening of proceedings in relation to the appeal.
-Proceedings do not need to be opened on the appeal also in the case that the Supreme Court is convinced that the conduct of proceedings on the appeal does not allow the aim of the appeal to be achieved.
+- (1) When the time-limit established for the adverse party and any third party in cassation proceedings to submit a response to the appeal in cassation has expired, the Supreme Court, acting by a panel of three members, decides on acceptance of the appeal without summoning the participants in proceedings. - (2) In the case that it is evident to the Supreme Court that the acceptance of the appeal in cassation is well founded, or is unfounded, the court may decide on acceptance of the appeal without transmitting the appeal to the other participants in proceedings, or before the expiration of the time-limit established for responding to the appeal. - (3) The Supreme Court accepts the appeal in cassation if: - i) the positions stated in the appeal warrant the conclusion that the circuit court has incorrectly applied a rule of substantive law, or has significantly infringed the rules of court procedure, which has resulted or could have resulted in an incorrect judgment being entered; - 2) regardless of the provision of clause 1 of this subsection, decision on the appeal is of considerable import from the point of view of ensuring legal certainty or uniformity of approach in the case-law of the courts. - (4) If the appeal in cassation is accepted, acceptance of a counter-appeal in cassation may only be refused for the reason that that counter-appeal does not comply with the requirements provided by law. - (5) If one of two or more appeals in cassation lodged with the Supreme Court for acceptance in respect of the same circuit court judgment is accepted, the other appeals which comply with the requirements are also accepted. - (6) Acceptance of an appeal in cassation is refused if the Supreme Court is convinced that the grounds for accepting the appeal under subsection 3 of this section are absent.
+Acceptance of the appeal is not required also in the case that the Supreme Court is convinced that it will be impossible, by conducting cassation proceedings in the matter, to achieve the aim of the appeal.
+If impingement on the right that the appeal seeks to protect is a minor one and the law would permit the matter to be considered by simplified procedure, the Supreme Court accepts the appeal only if the decision of the Supreme Court holds fundamental importance from the point of view of uniform application of the law or of development of the law.

-(7) The opening of proceedings on an appeal in cassation, or refusal to open such proceedings, is formalised as a ruling of the Supreme Court.
-The ruling concerning the opening of proceedings, or refusal to open proceedings on such appeal sets out the legal basis for the opening of, or refusal to open, those proceedings.
-A copy of the ruling is sent to all participants of the proceedings.
+[RT I, 28.11.2017, 1 entry into force 01.01.2018] - (7) Acceptance of the appeal in cassation, or refusal to accept the appeal, is formalized as an order of the Supreme Court.
+The order concerning the acceptance, or refusal to accept, the appeal sets out the legal basis for the acceptance, or refusal to accept.
+A copy of the order is sent to all participants in proceedings. - (71) If the Supreme Court has not, prior to rejecting the appeal in cassation, given participants in proceedings a time-limit for presenting the list of procedural expenses and expense documents, the participant in proceedings may, within ten days following public pronouncement of the order of the Supreme Court, present these to the Supreme Court together with the application for the making of an additional order concerning procedural expenses.